 Here are some of the ways that cybercriminals can misuse wildcard certificates:

-- Compromised web server.
+- Compromised web servers.
 If you are using a wildcard certificate on public-facing web servers, it may increase the risk of cybercriminals using that web server to host malicious sites for phishing campaigns.

-- Stolen private key.
-If cybercriminals gain access to a wildcard certificate’s private key, they may be able to impersonate any domain for protected by that wildcard certificate.
+- Stolen private keys.
+If cybercriminals gain access to a wildcard certificate’s private key, they may be able to impersonate any domain protected by that wildcard certificate.

 - Fake certificates.
 If cybercriminals trick a CA into issuing a wildcard certificate for a fictitious company, they can then use those wildcard certificates to create subdomains and establish phishing sites.